SoySauceLab/CollectionKit/Resources/v2_migration.md

 Main feature of v2.0:
 1. Complete renaming of classes
     * With v1.0, naming of the classes weren't given enough thoughts.
-Names like CollectionProvider, ViewCollectionProvider, ViewProvider, DataProvider, etc.. are all quite confusing to use.
+Names like `CollectionProvider`, `ViewCollectionProvider`, `ViewProvider`, `DataProvider`, etc.. are all quite confusing to use.
 1. Removing confusing initializer
 1. Sticky Header Support
 1. Initial support for mixed data type